roverwing/RoverWingLibrary/docs/basic.rst

    Gets from RoverWing and saves positions of both motors.
 These positions can be accessed later via property position as described below.
-Using this function instead of getPosition(MOTOR1); getPosition(MOTOR2) ensures that both positions are taken at the same moment.
+Using this function instead of :code:`getPosition(MOTOR1); getPosition(MOTOR2);` ensures that both positions are taken at the same moment.

-   float position[2]:
+.. member::   float position[2]

-   Positions of motors, in revolution, fetched by getAllPosition() function. position[0] holds position of MOTOR1, and position[1] holds position of MOTOR2.
-Note that these values are not updated automatically: you need to call getAllPosition() to update them. float getSpeed(motor_t m):
+   Positions of motors, in revolution, fetched by getAllPosition() function.
+   :code:`position[0]` holds the position of MOTOR1, and :code:`position[1]` holds
+   the position of MOTOR2.
+Note that these values are not updated automatically: you need to call :func:`getAllPosition` to update them.

+.. function::   float getSpeed(motor_t m)

-   Returns current speed of motor m, in revolutions per minute (RPM). void getAllSpeed():
+   Returns current speed of motor m, in revolutions per minute (RPM).

+.. function::   void getAllSpeed()

    Gets from RoverWing and saves speeds of both motors.
 These speeds can be accessed later via property speed as described below.
-Using this function instead of getSpeed(MOTOR1); getSpeed(MOTOR2); ensures that both speeds are taken at the same moment. float speed[2]:
+Using this function instead of getSpeed(MOTOR1); getSpeed(MOTOR2); ensures that both speeds are taken at the same moment.

+.. member::   float speed[2]
-   Speeds of motors, in RPM, fetched by getAllSpeed() function. speed[0] holds speed of MOTOR1, and speed[1] holds speed of MOTOR2.
-Note that these values are not updated automatically: you need to call getAllSpeed() to update them. void resetEncoder(motor_t m):
+   Speeds of motors, in RPM, fetched by :func:`getAllSpeed` function. speed[0] holds speed of MOTOR1, and speed[1] holds speed of MOTOR2.
+Note that these values are not updated automatically: you need to call :func:`getAllSpeed` to update them.

+.. function::   void resetEncoder(motor_t m)

-   Resets the encoder for motor m. void resetAllEncoder():
+   Resets the encoder for motor m.

+.. function:: void resetAllEncoder()

    Resets the encoders for both motors.
    Analog sensors
    RoverWing provides 6 analog inputs, using 10-bit analog to digital converter.
 You can access these values using the functions below.